ES-DataPortfolio/etl-pipeline-project/README.md

 The raw data in `data/raw/` is provided under the MIT License and can be used freely for testing and learning purposes.
 Dataset: Zara Sales (MIT License)
 Source: https://www.kaggle.com/datasets/xontoloyo/data-penjualan-zara (2025/08/06)

+**Disclaimer:** The dataset consists of only one day's worth of scraped data, which limits its ability to provide fully representative insights.
+However, the ETL process, as well as the analysis and visualizations, are designed to be representative.
+It's important to note that the story derived from the data might appear less substantial due to its limited scope.

 ---